dyhes/zulip/templates/zerver/help/link-to-a-message-or-conversation.md

 Topic: #**stream name>topic name**
 ```

-## Link to Zulip from anywhere
+## Link to Aloha from anywhere

-All URLs in Zulip are designed to be shareable.
+All URLs in Aloha are designed to be shareable.
 Copying the URL from
 the browser's address bar will work for all views, including searches.

 ### Get a link to a specific message